CLICK FOR SOUND

 Creative Producer

 Tim is a freelance creative living and working on Wurundjeri Woi Wurrung country.
-He primarily works as a Creative Producer for Multi-Arts Festivals/Immersive Art Projects, as well as a performer and video editor.
+He provides Creative and Production services across Festivals, Stage and Video.

 Dan D’Agelo (he/him)